rocketmlhq/rmldnn/tutorials/brain_MRI_image_segmentation/README.rst

   :align: center

-The test accuracy, reported in the file ``out_segmentation_test.txt``, shows that we have reached an accuracy of ~87% on the test dataset (as measured by the Dice coefficient averaged across all classes).
+The test accuracy, reported in the file ``out_segmentation_test.txt``, shows that we have reached an accuracy of ~88% on the test dataset (as measured by the Dice coefficient averaged across all classes).

 Running inference on a pre-trained model
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Let's now use the model saved after the 20th epoch to run inference on a few samples and visualize the results.
-We have made a copy of about 4 test images under ``./data/sample``, which you can use to run inference on.
-Use following configuration file to run inference:
+We have already copied 4 test images under ``./data/sample/``, which we can use to run inference on.
+The following configuration file (``config_test.json``) will be used to run inference:

 .. code:: bash